Quality-Aware Robust Multi-View Clustering for Heterogeneous Observation Noise: Methodology

 To further utilize this robust global consensus to guide and rectify view-specific learning, we maximize the consistency between $H$ and each local representation $Z^v$.
 This objective is formulated as minimizing the negative mutual information loss:

-where $p(\mathbf{h}_i, \mathbf{z}_j^v)$ denotes the joint probability distribution, and $p(\mathbf{h}_i), p(\mathbf{z}_j^v)$ are the corresponding marginals.
+where $p(\mathbf{h}_i, \mathbf{z}_j^v)$ denotes the joint probability distribution, and $p(\mathbf{h}_i)$, $ p(\mathbf{z}_j^v)$ are the corresponding marginals.

 Minimizing $\mathcal{L}_{MI}$ aligns view-specific features with the global consensus.
-This high-quality target provides reliable semantic guidance to rectify local inconsistencies and distortions in contaminated views, thereby fostering a unified and robust latent space.
+This high-quality target provides reliable semantic guidance to rectify local inconsistencies and distortions in contaminated views, thereby fostering a unified and robust latent space on which the final clustering is performed.